-The triathlon event will take place on the Sunday the 8th October 2017.
+The triathlon event will take place on the Sunday the 29th July 2018.
 Confirmation of individual event start times will be confirmed closer to the time, but competitors are encouraged to clear their diaries for that morning (and early afternoon) to avoid disappointment.
-The triathlon will be run in conjunction with the superb Sport In The Park family-fun day for supporters, which will then form the after-party and awards ceremony in the afternoon, so stick around!
+Don't forget to stick around for the awards ceremony in the afternoon!

 But more importantly, it’s the companies of Bolton that are organising it making it possible, signing up their teams and gaining the charity sponsorship that makes it all so worth while.